 In today’s article, learn what an online moderator does, how much they earn, and where to apply for legitimate online moderator jobs.

 An online moderator oversees one or several social media platforms, forums, blogs, or other online communities where members are likely to go and interact with the posted material through likes, comments, emails, surveys, etc. By overseeing these platforms, the moderator may perform the following tasks:

-Respond to comments: Members who post comments deserve a response and/or thank you.
-The moderator is in charge of replying to thoughtful comments, reposting them as needed, or even rewarding members with a gift/offer.
+Respond to comments: Members who post comments deserve a response or a thank you.
+The moderator is in charge of replying to thoughtful comments, reposting them as needed, or even rewarding members with a gift or an offer.